 - In 2016, LA ranked 50 out of 50th states for community and environmental factors on health including high rates of violent crime, children in poverty, infectious disease, and occupational fatalities .

-- The life expectancy gap between residents in the city’s most affluent and most disadvantaged neighborhoods is 25 years .
+- The life expectancy gap between the city’s most affluent and most disadvantaged neighborhoods is 25 years .

-We’re always seeking entrepreneurs who have innovative ideas to improve our city’s public health, especially as it relates to access and affordability of healthcare, and chronic diseases.
-Propeller’s Impact Accelerator is designed to support entrepreneurs throughout the business lifecycle—from idea, to beta, to growth.
+If you have or are looking to start a small business or nonprofit tackling health disparities, we’re here to help.
+Propeller’s Accelerator programs is designed to support entrepreneurs throughout the business lifecycle—from idea, to beta, to growth.
 Hands-on mentorship, access to high-level networks, pro bono technical support, and free office space, are just some of the benefits.
-Learn more about our Impact Accelerator, including eligibility and selection criteria, or visit our online application.
+Learn more about our accelerators, including eligibility and selection criteria, or visit our online application.